poipoiPIO/cl-crud/README.markdown

 # Common lisp CRUD
 My trying into JSON CRUD API in Super Cute Language

-Simple note json api app which could perform following things:
+### Simple note json api app which could do following things:
  > Create new note

  > Read all notes from DB or read note by id

  > Update text of note selected by id

  > Delete note from database

 ## Dependences:
 * [Mito](https://github.com/fukamachi/mito)